A model of thermophoresis of colloidal proteins in water using non-Fickian diffusion currents

-Moreover, while the phoretic activity of Lysozyme is moderately dependent on the thermal expansion of water ($c=0.25$), the BLGA and Poly-L-Lysine show a substantial contribution of the correction to dynamic viscosity depending on the local thermal expansion coefficient of water $\alpha_w(T)$ with a $c=-1.1$.
-Note that there is a deviation of our curves from that of the empirical $S^\prime_T$ in the high temperature region for the BLGA and Poly-L-lysine.
-While fixing the parameter $c$, we wanted to keep it at a value for which the thermophilic-thermophobic transitions happen at the same temperature as those of $S^\prime_T$.
-We have realised that, in the high-temperature region, matching our graphs with the $S^\prime_T$ of BLGA and Poly-L-Lysine requires corrections to $\eta(T)$ beyond the term $-c\alpha_\omega(T)$.
-Most probably, the coupling between the solvation mechanism and the diffusion in this range of temperature is much more complex than that captured by $-c\alpha_w(T)$.
-Therefore, higher-order correction terms need to be taken in this high-temperature regime.
+Moreover, while the phoretic activity of Lysozyme is substantially dependent on the thermal expansion of water ($c=0.275$), the BLGA and Poly-L-Lysine show a relatively reduced contribution of the correction to dynamic viscosity depending on the local thermal expansion coefficient of water $\alpha_w(T)$ with a $c\simeq 0.183$ and $c\simeq 0.195$, respectively.
+Since $\alpha_w$ is practically positive in the considered temperature range, the coupling between the solvation mechanism and diffusion in this temperature range, due to a positive $c$, effectively reduces viscosity in the solvation layer.
+The physics of this, which the present model indicates, hides in the actual solvation mechanism at play, which needs to be understood.